Mebbel/Mebbel.github.io/index.md

     #excerpt: "This is some sample content that goes here with **Markdown** formatting."
 ---

 Hey there and welcome to my collection of projects in finance and data analytics.
-I am an independent contractor in the field of data science with a focus on the finance industry.
+I was an independent contractor in the field of data science with a focus on the finance industry.

 My tech-stack includes R, Python, Excel, SQL and AWS.

-I am available for hire and keen to discuss any projects.
+I am currently not available for hire, but keen to discuss any topics.
 Feel free to drop me a message anytime: info(@)langphilipp.com

 ## Services: